Can We Build an Equitable Mental Health Ecosystem? | Deloitte US has been saved

 Deloitte shall not be responsible for any loss sustained by any person who relies on this publication.

-Bill is the executive director of Deloitte Services LP’s Center for Government Insights where he is responsible for the firm’s public sector thought leadership.
-His latest book is Delivering on Digital: The Innovators and Technologies that are Transforming Government (Deloitte Insights, 2016).
-His eight other books include The Solution Revolution: How Government, Business, and Social Enterprises are Teaming up to Solve Society’s Biggest Problems (Harvard Business Review Press 2013).
-The book, which The Wall Street Journal calls “pulsating with new ideas about civic and business and philanthropic engagement,” was named to ten best books of the year lists.
-His other books include The Washington Post best seller If We Can Put a Man on the Moon: Getting Big Things Done in Government (Harvard Business Press, 2009), Governing by Network (Brookings, 2004), and The Public Innovator’s Playbook (Deloitte Research 2009).
+William Eggers is the executive director of Deloitte’s Center for Government Insights, where he is responsible for the firm’s public sector thought leadership.
+His most recent book is Delivering on Digital: The Innovators and Technologies that Are Transforming Government (Deloitte University Press, 2016).
+His other books include The Solution Revolution, the Washington Post best-seller If We Can Put a Man on the Moon, and Governing by Network.
 He coined the term Government 2.0 in a book by the same name.
-His commentary has appeared in dozens of major media outlets including the New York Times, Wall Street Journal, and the Washington Post.
+His commentary has appeared in dozens of major media outlets including the New York Times, the Wall Street Journal, and the Washington Post.